xinwenfu/GenCyber/Firewall/README.md

 There is another defense component called **IDS**, which refers to **intrusion detection system**.
-The purpose of the IDS is collect network packets and messages, denoted network traffic.
-The IDS analyzes the network traffic for the abnormalities.
+The purpose of the IDS is collect network packets and messages, denoted network traffic, and analyzes the network traffic for the abnormalities.
 That's called intrusion detection.

 What is the benefit of the strategy of defense in depth?